Global Payments (formally Realex's) & Elavon integration provides 2 options:

 - HPP using Full Page Redirect - where the user is taken to a different page to enter their credit card details

-- HPP using an iFrame - similar to above except the user thinks they are still on your website (as the user enters their credit card details on Realex's servers but it uses an invisible iFrame in the middle of the page to host the credit card screen)
+- HPP using an iFrame (preferred option) - payment information is still collected by the payment providers server but the user thinks they are still on your website (as the user enters their credit card details on payment provider's servers but it uses an invisible iFrame in the middle of the page to host the credit card screen)

 Global Payments claim that both options are fully PCI Compliant as the user enters their credit card details on their servers.

 NOTE that if you move to this from OPTION 2 below, you need to remove the fallback response set up for option 2 - as sometimes this causes an issue with 3D secure orders.
 So just send a similar email to below but requesting that the response url is removed this time.

 OPTION 2: HPP using an iFrame - Preferred option